 • Take an annuity option – but retirees already have steady predictable income from Federal pensions (and Social Security for the FERS folks), not a high demand choice.

-• Take a monthly withdrawal – guess this is the best of the bunch; but be cautious because there’s no do-overs for the rest of the year.
-Ask for too much and you’ll be paying taxes on money you didn’t need to spend; request too little and the credit card balance might be hard to pay off.
+• Take a monthly withdrawal – guess this is the best of the bunch, but be cautious because there are no do-overs for the rest of the year.
+Ask for too much and you’ll be paying taxes on the money you didn’t need to spend; request too little and the credit card balance might be hard to pay off.

 Beginning September 15, 2019, we’ve got a whole new world of choices:

 • Take a partial withdrawal whenever you want (limited to once a month) – now we’re talking!

 • Take monthly, quarterly, or annual withdrawals and start and stop whenever you want – way to make planning easy!